-Jamie Drouin (b.1970) is a Canadian sound artist, composer, and abstract music improviser.
+Jamie Drouin (b.1970) is a Canadian sound and visual artist, composer, and abstract music improviser.
 His minimalistic works highlight the unique perceptual experiences which emerge from within tightly focused palettes.

 Drouin has collaborated with several international artists, including projects with Lucio Capece, Johnny Chang, Crys Cole, Olaf Hochherz, Karl Kliem, Dimitra Lazaridou-Chatzigoga, Hannes Lingens, Yann Novak, Mathieu Ruhlmann, John Tilbury, and Sabine Vogel.
 He co-founded Infrequency Editions in 2001 with artist Lance Austin Olsen.
 Together, they have produced numerous collaborative artworks, compositions, and installations.
 Drouin’s electronic music under the name Liquid Transmitter explores the intersections of ambient, abstract, and experimental genres.

 Featured at numerous international venues including Deutschlandradio Kultur, Sonica, Henry Art Gallery, Biennial of the Americas, Mutek, TodaysArt.
 Drouin’s projects have also been supported by grants from the Canada Council for the Arts, and the British Columbia Arts Council.